unnatgoyal/Reddit-API-Script---Fetch-Latest-Posts/README.md

-# Reddit API Fetch Script
+Reddit API Script

+📌 Overview

-This script connects to the Reddit API using OAuth authentication and retrieves the 5 latest posts from a specified subreddit.
-It prints each post's title, author, upvote count, and URL.
+This script interacts with the Reddit API to fetch the latest 5 posts from a given subreddit.
+It uses OAuth authentication via the praw library to securely connect to Reddit.Installation.

-Installation
+🚀 Features

+✅ Authenticate with Reddit API using OAuth.

+📥 Fetch the 5 latest posts from a specified subreddit.

+📝 Display each post's title, author, upvote count, and URL.

+🛠️ Handle authentication failures and API errors gracefully

 Install Python (if not already installed).